-5.1.3.
-LokSound XL V4.0
+5.2.5.
+LokPilot XL V4.0

-The LokSound XL V4.0 is suitable for the larger gauges such as 0 gauge, G gauge and 1 gauge and has been optimised to operate with models in these gauges.
-It is the first and only decoder worldwide that supports four data protocols.
+The LokPilot XL V4.0 is suitable for the larger gauges such as 0 gauge, G gauge and 1 gauge and has been optimised to operate with models in these gauges.
+It supports four data protocols.
 Besides DCC with RailComPluS®, Motorola® and Selectrix® it also supports the M4 data format and can automatically report to the matching Märklin® central units.
-Due to its 12 function outputs as well as 4 outputs for RC servos and a powerful motor end stage it leaves nothing to be desired.
-While the double end stage assures high volume sounds in the garden dirty track and their related problems are a thing of the past due to the integral PowerPack.
+Due to its 8 function outputs as well as 4 outputs for RC servos and a powerful motor end stage it leaves nothing to be desired.
+Dirty track and their related problems are a thing of the past due to the integral PowerPack.

-5.1.4.
-LokSound V4.0 M4
+5.2.6.
+LokPilot V4.0 M4

-The LokSound V4.0 M4 is ideal for everyone who does not want to do without the automatic mfx® registration on a Märklin® central station.
-Like the LokSound V4.0 this decoder supports besides M4 the formats DCC with RailComPlus, Motorola® and Selectrix® and can be operated on analogue layouts.
-The LokSound V4.0 M4 fits into all popular H0 locomotives and can be programmed with DCC command stations and also with Märklin® central units.
-Both LokSound V4.0 M4 and LokSound V4.0 offer comprehensive lighting effects, control of digital couplers, flexible function mapping as well as 8 channel sound.
+The LokPilot V4.0 M4 is ideal for everyone who does not want to do without the automatic mfx@ registration on a Märklin® central station.
+Like the LokPilot V4.0 this decoder supports besides M4 the formats DCC with RailComPlus, Motorola® and Selectrix® and can be operated on analogue layouts.
+The LokPilot V4.0 M4 fits into all popular H0 locomotives and can be programmed with DCC command stations and also with Märklin® central units.